Boot Camp requires a Mac with an Intel processor.

 - Choose MS-DOS (FAT) as the format and Master Boot Record as the scheme.

 - Click Erase to format the drive.
-When done, quit Disk Utility.
+When it's finished, quit Disk Utility.

 Download the Windows support software

 After preparing your USB flash drive, complete these steps:

 - Make sure your Mac is connected to the internet.

 - Open Boot Camp Assistant, which is in the Utilities folder of your Applications folder.

 - From the menu bar at the top of your screen, choose Action > Download Windows Support Software, then choose your USB flash drive as the save destination.
 When the download has completed, quit Boot Camp Assistant.

 Learn what to do if you can't download or save the Windows support software.